fastly/waflyctl/Documentation/OPENING-ISSUES.md

 steps have already been taken to address the issue and their result too.

 A report should be reproducible on a base install of waflyctl.
-Please use the following [issue template]("Documentation/ISSUE_TEMPLATE.md") when creating issues.